Eapper1987/qldTecSSH-Honeypot/README.md

 A sophisticated SSH honeypot simulating a corporate environment to capture malicious activities and interactions.

 ## Features

+### Corporate Filesystem Simulation

-- Simulates a real corporate filesystem with multiple departments and realistic files.
+- **Realistic Filesystem:** Simulates a corporate environment with multiple departments and realistic files to enhance the authenticity of the honeypot.

+### Command and Login Logging

-- Logs all command executions and login attempts.
+- **Comprehensive Logging:** Logs all command executions and login attempts, allowing detailed analysis of attacker behavior.

+- **Log Files:**
+-
+  - `cmd_audits.log`: Records all commands executed by the attacker.
+  -
+  - `creds_audits.log`: Records all login attempts and credentials used.
+  -
+  - `alerts.log`: Records access to sensitive files and execution of bait scripts.

+### Tarpit Feature

-- Gradually slows down responses to trap attackers.
+- **Gradual Response Slowdown:** Gradually slows down responses to trap attackers, making their interactions more time-consuming and frustrating.

+### No Password Requirement

-- No password required for SSH login, making it easy for attackers to gain access while all activities are logged.
+- **Easy Access:** No password required for SSH login, making it easy for attackers to gain access while all activities are monitored and logged.

+### Fake Malware Simulation

+- **Bait Files and Scripts:** Includes fake files and scripts such as `passwords.txt` and `run_me.sh` that, when accessed or executed, simulate malware actions like log deletion, file encryption, and data exfiltration.
+-
+- **Alert Mechanism:** Accessing these bait files triggers alerts and logs the event.

+### Raining Characters Effect

+- **Visual Disruption:** Implements a "raining characters" effect that mimics terminal corruption, adding to the deception and confusion of the attacker.

 ## Potential Improvements

 There are several areas for potential improvement in this SSH honeypot:

-- Enhance the emulated shell commands with more realistic behaviors and responses.
+- **Enhanced Shell Command Emulation:** Improve the realism of the emulated shell commands and their responses.
+-
-- Implement a more sophisticated tarpit style system to slow down interaction as the session progresses.
+- **Sophisticated Tarpit Mechanism:** Develop a more advanced tarpit system that dynamically adjusts interaction delays.
+-
-- Explore adding additional fake files and directories to simulate a larger and more complex environment.
+- **Expanded Filesystem Simulation:** Add more fake files and directories to simulate a larger and more complex corporate environment.

-These enhancements can improve the realism and effectiveness of the honeypot in capturing and analyzing malicious activities.

-## Installation:

-Prerequisites:
-Ensure you have Python 3.x installed on your system.
-You will also need to install the `paramiko` library if you haven't already:

-## REQUIREMENTS:

-paramiko
+-

-## INSTALLING:
+## Installation

 git clone https://github.com/your-username/qldTecSSH-Honeypot.git